modernish/modernish/README.md

 re-implement `getopts` completely in shell code instead of building on the built-in.
 This is on the TODO list.)

+### use opts/parsergen ###
+Parsing of command line options for shell functions is a hairy problem.
+Using `getopts` in shell functions is problematic at best, and manually written parsers are very hard to do right.
+That's why this module provides `generateoptionparser`, a command to generate an option parser: it takes options specifying what variable names to use and what your function should support, and outputs code to parse options for your shell function.
+Options can be specified to require or not take arguments.
+Combining/stacking options and arguments in the traditional UNIX manner is supported.

+Only short (one-character) options are supported.
+Each option gets a corresponding variable with a name with a specified prefix, ending in the option character (hence, only option characters that are valid in variables are supported, namely, the ASCII characters A-Z, a-z, 0-9 and the underscore).
+If the option was not specified on the command line, the variable is set, otherwise it is set to the empty value, or, if the option requires an argument, the variable will contain that argument.

 ### use loop/cfor ###
 A C-style for loop akin to `for (( ))` in bash/ksh/zsh, but unfortunately not with the same syntax.
 For example, to count from 1 to 10: